The Psychology of Resentment: 5 Reasons It Sticks Around (and How to Release It)

 The problem with resentment is that it quickly becomes a loop.
 Psychology and neuroscience explain why it’s so hard to release:

 1. Negativity bias.
 Our brains are wired to notice threats more than positives.
+Useful for escaping T-Rex, but today it often keeps us stuck.
 As Rick Hanson says: “The brain is like Velcro for negative experiences and Teflon for positive ones.”

-Resentment is like a virus: one thought attracts another, and before long you’re stuck spiraling down a disempowering path
+Resentment is like a virus: one thought attracts another, and before long you’re stuck spiraling down a disempowering path.

-What’s the Core Belief?
+How to Release It: What’s the Core Belief?

 I often use a metaphor with my clients: imagine the self as a building, and your beliefs as the windows.